9th EFACIS PhD seminar in Irish Studies

 Students can apply by submitting a CV and a short description of their research project (up to 1,000 words) before the 31st of January 2026.
 The number of participants is limited to 25.

 The registration fee for this seminar will be 350€.
-This covers (1) tuition, (2) 5 nights of accommodation and breakfast in the beautifully refurbished Irish college, (3) registration as KU Leuven visiting scholars with access to library facilities (digital and otherwise) and (4) insurance for the duration of the stay.
+This covers tuition and events, 5 nights of accommodation and breakfast in the beautifully refurbished Irish college, coffee breaks and lunches.
 Participants must be members of EFACIS (individually or through their centre).
 Two scholarships will be made available by EFACIS to waive the registration fee for those who need it most.
 If you wish to be eligible for a scholarship, please state so and provide details about your funding situation as part of your application.

 For applications and further information, please contact Elke D’hoker at elke.dhoker@kuleuven.be.